itslychee/alto/README.md

-# alto, a music organizer with a DSL
+# alto: a music organizer

 Alto is a program that provides the means to organize your music with the provided DSL it has.
 Simply provide a valid string, and let the program do the rest for you.
 You can find the documentation [here](/docs).

+The DSL is contained in an isolated package at `github.com/ItsLychee/alto/dsl`, feel free to use it in your Go code.

 ## Screenshots